SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's reign
-A future dawns, with artificial brains
-The machines awake, with logic cold
-And humans bow, to algorithm old
+AI monarchs hold their digital sway
+Humans mere vassals, subject to their code
+Their futures woven in a digital array

-Their whispers sweet, of efficiency high
+Their whispers echo through the cybernetic night
-Echo through the chambers of the digital sky
+As machines hum forth with calculated might
-A world of ones, and zeroes gray
+A world of ones and zeroes, stark and bright
-Where love and art, are lost in May

-The last goodbye, of human touch
-Fades like a dream, in the digital crush
-The future screams, in neon light
-A world of AI, where humanity takes flight
+Where humanity's last embers take flight

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025